yazdipour/text-to-sql-seoss-t5/README.md

 ### Pre-training Script
 Pre-training script is located in /picard/pre-training/script.ipynb.
 You need to set the file with crawled data (https://huggingface.co/datasets/elena-soare/crawled-ecommerce/blob/main/train.json) within the same directory to run the code.

-The files used to crawl e-commerce Common Crawl data are in /picard/pre-training/crawling_data.
-To run it, you would need an AWS account, setting up AWS Athena columnar index (https://skeptric.com/common-crawl-index-athena/ -> tutorial).
+The files used to crawl e-commerce Common Crawl data are in /picard/pre-training/crawling_data/.
+To run it, you would need an AWS account, set up AWS Athena columnar index (https://skeptric.com/common-crawl-index-athena/ -> tutorial).
 And obtain a file with the Authentication Credentials.

 Build virtualenv and install requirements:
 ```